 - minimal disturbance to areas of known ecological value or heritage values

 - minimal disturbance to existing third party infrastructure such as road crossings

 - minimising the corridor length between the Stanwell Energy Plant/Rockhampton and the Gladstone SDA.

 The Stanwell-Gladstone Infrastructure Corridor State Development Area Development Scheme ( 261 KB) is a regulatory document that controls planning and development in the SDA.

-The current development scheme was approved by the Governor in Council in September of 2012.
+The current development scheme was approved by the Governor in Council in September 2012.

 The development scheme contains a development assessment framework for making, assessing and deciding applications and requests relating to development within the Stanwell-Gladstone Infrastructure Corridor SDA.
 The most common of these is an SDA application for a material change of use.